ethereum/py-evm/docs/guides/evm/understanding_the_mining_process.rst

   chain.mine_block()

 Aw, snap!
-We're running into an exception at :func:`~evm.consensus.pow.check_pow`.
+We're running into an exception at :func:`~eth.consensus.pow.check_pow`.
 Apparently we are trying to add a block to the chain that doesn't qualify the Proof-of-Work (PoW) rules.
 The error tells us precisely that the ``mix_hash`` of our block does not match the expected value.